-The Eureka Solitaire AL is an updated version of the original Eureka Solitaire 1-person bivy tent, renamed the Eureka Solitaire FG-1 (see review) .
-The new model comes with more durable aluminum poles, replacing the fiberglass poles that broke frequently on the older model.
-The new model is also about 20% more waterproof than the older model.
-Weighing just 2 lbs 10 oz, the Solitaire AL costs $100 and provides lightweight backpackers with an interesting alternative to other solo backpacking tents costing 3-7 times as much.
+The Eureka Solitaire AL is a lightweight single-person bivy style tent that comes with durable aluminum tents poles.
+Weighing just 2 lbs 10 oz, the Solitaire AL costs $115 and provides backpackers with an interesting alternative to other solo backpacking tents costing 3-7 times as much.
 While the Solitaire AL does have some shortcomings, it also has a number of features that make it a surprisingly livable and versatile shelter, at a cost that’s hard to beat.

 Specs at a Glance